khera/utf8-inline-cleaner/README.md

 Specify the name of the table to scan and fix.
 With the `--dryrun` flag, there will be no UPDATEs issued, but any specified triggers will still be disabled, resulting in table locks.
-For dry run, the user specified only needs SELECT privilegs so does not necessarily need to be the superuser.
+For dry run, the user specified only needs SELECT privileges so does not necessarily need to be the superuser.

+All of the rows with invalid data will be updated and committed within one transaction, so other updates to those rows will be blocked until completion.
+Rows containing only ASCII data will not be locked.

 Example:

 ```
-./utf8-inline-cleaner --dryrun --db ${DB} --dbuser postgres --table templates --disable trig_templates_log_update
+./utf8-inline-cleaner --dryrun --db utf8test --dbuser postgres --table templates --disable trig_templates_log_update
 ```

 ### Command Line Flags